smartsupp/smartsupp-wordpress-plugin/tags/3.6/README.txt

 What can you expect from Smartsupp?
 Take a look at the list of main features that will take your customer service from average to great.

 * **Chatbot** – automate, save time and sell more.
 While chatbot attends to your customers, you can focus on more pressing tasks.
-* **Mobile apps** – our app for iOS and Android allows you to stay connected and reply to customers from anywhere, anytime.
+* **Mobile app** – our app for iOS and Android allows you to stay connected and reply to customers from anywhere, anytime.
 * **Multi-channel** – connect your Facebook page with Smartsupp and manage all your conversations in one place.
 You can reach out to your customers that have already left your website and send them email messages directly from the dashboard.
 * **Shortcuts** – save plenty of time by using FAQ templates.
 All shortcuts can be displayed in a few clicks.
 * **Detailed statistics** – improve your customer communication thanks to detailed customer satisfaction data, response time statistics and chatbot performance overview.